araujo0205/cp_stack/README.md

 list all values

 #requeriments
-cc compiler, lex and yacc library (I using flex e byacc)
+cc compiler, lex and yacc library (I using flex and byacc library)